Mariusz Stępiński: Aris Limassol

 On 6 August 2021, he was loaned to Cypriot side Aris Limassol with an option to buy at the end of the season.
 He made his debut on 22 August 2021, where he played for 65 minutes.
 On 31 August 2022, Stępiński returned to Aris on a permanent basis.
+He helped the team win their first ever domestic championship.

+Omonia

+In the 2024 January transfer window, Stępinski moved to Omonia for an undisclosed fee.

 International career

 Stępiński represented Poland at various youth levels.
 He made his first senior appearance on 2 February 2013 in an international friendly against Romania.
 Poland won 4–1, with Stępiński being subbed on in the 84th minute.

 He also played at the 2012 UEFA European Under-17 Football Championship.

 He was selected as part of the senior squad for the UEFA Euro 2016.